 Ukraine gained independence in 1991, yet politics have remained unstable for decades.
 Escalating violence between Russian-backed rebels and the military has led to a protracted crisis in eastern Ukraine.

 The conflict has affected 5.2 million people.
 An estimated 3.5 million people still require urgent humanitarian assistance and protection.
-Many of them are elderly citizens left behind in the areas affected by the frozen conflict.
+Many of them are older citizens left behind in the areas affected by the frozen conflict.